Although we know that many factors influence the way we eat, it is still not well understood what controls normal eating behaviour.

 Leptin tells your brain that you're full.

-The discovery in 1994 of the hormone leptin, which is involved in regulating the energy balances in the body, helped shed some light on this situation.
+Recently, the discovery of the hormone leptin, which is involved in regulating the energy balances in the body, helped shed some light on this situation.
 Leptin is your body's thermostat to help with long-term weight maintenance.
-When your body has consumed enough food, leptin sends your brain a message that you are full and don't need more food, decreasing your appetite.
+Leptin is a hormone produced by your fat cells that give your brain information that plays an important role in appetite and weight management.

-It is also believed that leptin is involved in regulating a "set point" for your body weight, which is automatically set by your brain and body.
+It is also believed that leptin is involved in regulating a "setpoint" for your body weight, which is automatically set by your brain and body.
 Your body is set up through evolution to vigorously defend your setpoint weight.
 That's why, even though you eat less, you may burn less fat and stop losing weight.
-But you can reset your setpoint in order to continue losing weight.
-You just need to increase your heart rate through moderate exercise, such as a brisk walk for half an hour a day.
+But you can reset your setpoint in order to continue losing weight through a sustainable improvement in your nutrition and exercise routine.